FAQ · Engineering Q&A

 Four questions to establish the correct classification.
 First-time readers and reviewers should start here.

 Architectural disambiguation.
 The architecture does not belong to the class of chemical energy sources, battery-based systems, fuel-consuming generators, or closed-form linear input–output converters.
-It is also not a stand-alone energy source: sustained operation depends on the engineered combination of initial startup impulse, internal regulated feedback path, BMS-supervised stability window enforcement, and all real losses being aggregately accounted for through Plosses at the complete device boundary.
+It is also not a stand-alone energy source: sustained operation depends on the engineered combination of initial startup impulse, internal regulated feedback path, BBMS-supervised stability window enforcement, and all real losses being aggregately accounted for through Plosses at the complete device boundary.

 Other architectures with the same characteristic include: RF cavities and particle accelerators (evaluated through Q-factor and shunt impedance, not single η), plasma confinement systems (evaluated through confinement time and stability parameter β), nonlinear oscillators of regenerative or parametric class (evaluated through loop gain and stability margin), and microwave magnetrons and klystrons (locally defined efficiencies per stage; global behavior governed by operating mode and load matching).
 This is the standard physical language for systems with internal storage, regulated feedback, and nonlinear regime dynamics — not new physics.